ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

   app02.test.example.com
   app03.test.example.com

-In there are only host that are part of the "test" environment.
+That file only includes hosts that are part of the "test" environment.
 "Staging" machines would be defined in another file called :file:`inventory_staging`::